maccallumlab/meld/explicit_solvent_documentation.md

 ## Periodic Boundary Conditions

 Explicit solvent simulations in MELD make use of periodic boundary conditions (PBC’s) through OpenMM.
 In OpenMM, if a periodic box is enforced then the center of every molecule is translated so that it lies in the same periodic box.
 This means that unconnected molecules, say a peptide and a protein in a complex that are not bound together, could be translated/reimaged differently.
 In OpenMM all atoms involved in each bond are treated as a single molecule.
 Therefore, in MELD we group together all of the atom pairs that are restrained by: distance, hyperbolic distance, torsions, Gaussian mixture models (GMM’s), distance profiles, and torsion profiles.
 This creates a single “molecule” that will be reimaged when PBC’s are enforced.
 For example, by placing a distance restraint on a protein and the peptide it is complexed with, they become a single molecule in terms of PBCs.
-Confinement and cartesian restraints work across periodic boundaries through OpenMM’s `periodicdistance()` function in the CustomExternalForce class.
+Confinement and Cartesian restraints work across periodic boundaries through OpenMM’s `periodicdistance()` function in the CustomExternalForce class.